-Using City of Valdez provided and publicly available data, environmental conditions and hazard mapping were overlaid to graphically illustrate and anticipate ecological impacts on development.
+Using City of Valdez publicly available data, environmental conditions, and hazard mapping, were overlaid to graphically illustrate and anticipate ecological impacts on development.
 Polygons were assigned values to display areas with the lowest, medium, and highest development costs based on conditions that would impact construction costs.
 The development suitability criteria are as follows:

-- Low Development Costs (Green): Areas without environmental impacts and slopes less than 10%. - Medium Development Costs (Yellow): Areas with one or more environmental impacts resulting in more extensive groundwork due to moderate slopes (10-15%), less stable soils, as well as areas of partial wetlands where mitigation may be required. - High Development Costs (Orange): Areas with one or more environmental impacts where significant groundwork and additional structures may be required.
-These include slopes 15-25%, significant soil and wetland conditions, and areas prone to flooding. - Areas with Significant Environmental Constraints (Red): Development is not recommended in these areas due to steep slopes greater than 25%, avalanche and landslide hazards, and areas subject to significant flooding events. - 100 year storm surge Tsunami Inundation Boundary
+- Low Development Constraints (Green): Areas without environmental impacts and slopes less than 10%. - Medium Development Constraints (Yellow): Areas with one or more environmental impacts resulting in more extensive groundwork due to moderate slopes (10-15%), less stable soils, as well as areas of partial wetlands where mitigation may be required. - High Development Constraints (Orange): Areas with one or more environmental impacts where significant groundwork and additional structures may be required.
+These include slopes 15-25%, significant soil and wetland conditions, and areas prone to flooding. - Areas with Significant Environmental Constraints (Red): Development is not recommended in these areas due to steep slopes greater than 25%, avalanche and landslide hazards, and areas subject to significant flooding events.